 What kind of applesauce is best in these pancakes?

-You can use homemade or store-bought applesauce, depending on what you have on hand and prefer.
+You can use homemade applesauce or store-bought applesauce, depending on what you have on hand and prefer.
 Plain unsweetened is great, as is unsweetened with cinnamon.
 Homemade recipe options include:

 Applesauce pancakes on plate with syrup and apples.